-Contact your mortgage provider to check what the remaining balance is and whether there will be any early repayment charges if you decide to purchase a new property with another lender.
+Contact your mortgage provider to check the remaining balance and whether there will be any early repayment charges if you decide to purchase a new property with another lender.
 To avoid these charges, it may be possible to port your existing mortgage to another property.

 Subtract the costs of selling and the outstanding mortgage balance from the expected sale price to give you an estimate of how much you could walk away with.
 Until the house sells, this figure is an approximation as there’s no way to tell exactly what the final sale price will be — nor when the property will sell (which will affect the cost of ongoing mortgage repayments and the outstanding loan amount).

-- Choose an estate agent.
 Hundreds of estate agents will be happy to take your business, from traditional high street agents to online agencies.
 The effectiveness of your estate agent can have a significant impact on how quickly your home sells, so take the time to do some research and solicit recommendations from friends and family.